peteroupc/html3dutil/doc/tutorial-overview.md

 - The Mesh class no longer supports multiple primitive types (lines, triangles, points).
 Using different modes that use the same primitive type (for example, `TRIANGLE_FAN` and `QUAD_STRIP`) in the same mesh is still supported.
 - Many of the tutorials were edited heavily to accommodate the new version.
 The `GraphicsPath` tutorial was added.
 - There were also numerous bug fixes.
-- A known issue: When using the <a href="H3DU.Camera.md">H3DU.Camera</a> in conjunction with the compatibility behavior of H3DU.Scene3D, only one side of the scene will appear lighted by default.
+- A known issue: When using the H3DU.Camera in conjunction with the compatibility behavior of H3DU.Scene3D, only one side of the scene will appear lighted by default.

 See [**older version history**](https://peteroupc.github.io/html3dutil/tutorial-history.html).